Most Memorable TV Series from the 90s

 ER

-After it aired for the first time in 1994, it didn’t take long for George Clooney to become one of the most iconic TV show actors of the 90s, and his star has kept rising ever since.
-But ER was far more than a career launcher.
-It transformed the stiffly-formal medical dramas of the past into a highly relatable genre with a recipe of warmth, humor, sadness, trauma and insights into our humanity in the best and worst moments of our lives.
+After it aired for the first time in 1994, it didn’t take long for George Clooney to become one of the most iconic TV show actors of the 90s — his star has kept rising ever since.
+But “ER” was far more than a career launcher.
+It transformed the stiffly-formal medical dramas of the past into a highly-relatable genre with a recipe of warmth, humor, sadness, trauma and insights into viewers’ humanity in the best and worst moments of their lives.

 The X-Files

-It had a long run, airing until 2018, and the science-fiction drama that focused on FBI agents, Fox Mulder and Dana Scully, is still exciting to watch today.
-From its premiere episode in 1993, audiences were glued to their screens through nine seasons, and the series continues to influence the genre.
+This iconic series had a long run, airing until 2018.
+The science-fiction drama that focused on FBI agents Fox Mulder and Dana Scully is still exciting to watch today.
+From its premiere episode in 1993, audiences were glued to their screens through nine seasons and the series continues to influence the genre.

 Friends

-Friends has been part of our lives since 1994.
+“Friends” has been a quintessential part of TV since 1994.
 Even after the final episode aired in 2004, this is one of the best TV series of the 90s and has spurred hit music singles, clothing lines and an emotional reunion in 2021.
 While there have been calls for a movie sequel or a series reboot that’s more in keeping with a newer era, it seems there are few actors who have the chutzpah to take on the iconic roles of Ross, Rachel, Monica, Chandler, Joey and Phoebe.

 Seinfeld